flaticols/ebo/README.md

 ### Simple helper function

+> [!TIP]
-If you don't need fine control, use the helper functions:
+> If you don't need fine control, use the helper functions:

 ```go
 // Simple usage with DoWithAttempts